News · · 20 min read

 Research Potential Attorneys

 Once you have identified your financial needs, the subsequent step is to explore potential lawyers.
-To find qualified bankruptcy attorneys, consider the following steps:
+To find qualified attorneys, consider the following steps:

-• Check Reviews and Ratings: Examine client reviews and ratings on legal directories and review sites.
+• Check Reviews and Ratings: Examine reviews on legal directories and review sites.
 Pay particular attention to feedback regarding the lawyer's communication, professionalism, and success rates, as these factors significantly impact client satisfaction.
 For example, Emery Brett Ledger has garnered exceptional reviews for his legal representation, underscoring the importance of positive testimonials in the decision-making process.
 Research indicates that 87% of individuals who contact a lawyer ultimately engage their services, highlighting the significance of favorable reviews.

-• Verify Credentials: Ensure that the lawyer is licensed to practice in your state and possesses specific experience in insolvency law, encompassing both personal and corporate insolvencies.
+• Verify Credentials: Ensure that the lawyer is licensed to practice in your state and possesses specific experience in bankruptcy law, encompassing both personal and corporate insolvencies.
 It is crucial to check for any disciplinary actions or complaints, thereby ensuring you select a reputable professional.
 As Robert DeMarco notes, a competent insolvency attorney should have at least a few years of experience in Chapter 7, Chapter 13, or Chapter 11 cases.

 • Seek Recommendations: Consult friends, family, or financial advisors for recommendations.
 Personal referrals can provide valuable insights into a lawyer's capabilities and help instill confidence in your selection.